rohan843/cybersecurity-notes/README.md

 **Vulnerability**: A weakness that can be exploited by a threat.
 For example, an outdated firewall, software or application, weak passwords, or unprotected confidential data. _People_ (client, external vendor or employee) can also be considered a vulnerability.
 People's actions can significantly affect an organization's internal network.
 Therefore, maintaining security has to be a united effort.
 This requires training people to act in a secure manner.
 Organizations must regularly inspect for vulnerabilities within their systems.
 Some common vulnerabilities are:

 1. **ProxyLogon**: A pre-authenticated vulnerability that affects the Microsoft Exchange server.
 This means a threat actor can complete a user authentication process to deploy malicious code from a remote location.
-2. **ZeroLogon**: A vulnerability in Microsoft’s Netlogon authentication protocol.
+2. **ZeroLogon**: A vulnerability in Microsoft's Netlogon authentication protocol.
 An authentication protocol is a way to verify a person's identity.
-Netlogon is a service that ensures a user’s identity before allowing access to a website's location.
+Netlogon is a service that ensures a user's identity before allowing access to a website's location.
-3. **Log4Shell**: Allows attackers to run Java code on someone else’s computer or leak sensitive information.
+3. **Log4Shell**: Allows attackers to run Java code on someone else's computer or leak sensitive information.
 It does this by enabling a remote attacker to take control of devices connected to the internet and run malicious code.
 4. **PetitPotam**: Affects Windows New Technology Local Area Network (LAN) Manager (NTLM).
 It is a theft technique that allows a LAN-based attacker to initiate an authentication request.
 5. **Security logging and monitoring failures**: Insufficient logging and monitoring capabilities that result in attackers exploiting vulnerabilities without the organization knowing it
 6. **Server-side request forgery**: Allows attackers to manipulate a server-side application into accessing and updating backend resources.
 It can also allow threat actors to steal data.